paradicms/paradicms.github.io/docs/tutorials/edit-markdown.md

 ### Data entry workflow

 The remaining sections of this document follow a subset of the [repeatable data entry workflow](/docs/reference/data-entry-workflow).
-We will not attempt to create instances of every class in the data model, but only enough to demonstrate the editing process.
+We will not attempt to create instances of every class in the ontology, but only enough to demonstrate the editing process.